tmorin/plantuml-libs/distribution/material-4/Communication/MoreTime.md

 include('material-4/Communication/MoreTime')

 ' renders the element
-MoreTime('MoreTime', 'More Time', 'an optional tech label')
+MoreTime('MoreTime', 'More Time', 'an optional tech label', 'an optional description')
 @enduml
 ```